wanman/mailcow/README.md

 - Next it is important that you **do not use Google DNS** or another public DNS which is known to be blocked by DNS-based Blackhole List (DNSBL) providers.

 I recommend PowerDNS Recursor as a local recursor with DNSSEC capabilities.
+See https://repo.powerdns.com/.
-See https://repo.powerdns.com/ Though any non-blocked or ratelimited DNS server your ISP gave you *should* be fine.
+Though any non-blocked or rate limited DNS server your ISP gave you *should* be fine.

 # Installation
 **Please run all commands as root**